 NOAA Ocean Exploration ensures public access to the diverse scientific data and information collected during ocean expeditions that we support, including those on NOAA Ship Okeanos Explorer.
-Data collections typically include oceanographic and geophysical parameters, video, images, documents, and other information, provided in a range of data formats.
-During and after missions, the office also develops a range of products to disseminate information about expeditions to broad audiences.
+Data collections vary by expedition.
+However, most expedition data collections include oceanographic and geophysical data, underwater video and imagery, supporting documentation, secondary products, and published works.

 Use the links below to access NOAA Ocean Exploration-supported data, products, and publications.

-Once data from NOAA Ocean Exploration-supported expeditions have been quality control checked, they are freely available via the National Centers for Environmental Information and the NOAA Central Library.
-Visit this page to access available data.
+The digital data from NOAA Ocean Exploration-supported expeditions are quality controlled and made freely available to the public through a suite of data access tools via NOAA’s National Centers for Environmental Information and the NOAA Central Library.
+Physical samples are made available through established repositories.

-This collection of in situ images serves as a taxonomic reference of deepwater animals encountered during NOAA Ship Okeanos Explorer remotely operated vehicle dives around the Hawaiian Archipelago and Johnston Atoll.
+This collection of in situ images serves as a taxonomic reference of deepwater animals encountered during remotely operated vehicle dives during NOAA Ocean Exploration expeditions on NOAA Ship Okeanos Explorer around the Hawaiian Islands and Johnston Atoll.

 Peer-reviewed publications produced as a result of research supported by NOAA Ocean Exploration are available through the NOAA Central Library.
 Annual reports, other reports, manuals, and other ocean exploration-related publications produced by NOAA Ocean Exploration are also freely available.